Spring 2023 Housing Move-in Schedule:

 - Complete all fields

-- Select “Close Form” at the bottom of the page (must ensure the page is closed) or the form will not show as complete)
+- Select "Save & Continue" at the bottom of the page (must ensure you return to the home page) or the form will not update

 Complete online Fire Safety Module